-This project aims to produce both high level overarching protocols and material specific protocols for reuse that will feed into an overarching framework for waste reuse in Ireland.
-The research will clarify the current challenges for material reuse such as waste classification, regulatory and reporting issues and seek to address them through the associated outputs of protocols and documentation templates.
-The protocols will be of use to anyone who wishes to determine if an item is deemed suitable for reuse or if it needs to be considered a waste and managed appropriately.
-The research will focus primarily on wastes in the post-consumer goods category that are currently managed by reuse organisations such as furniture, textiles, bikes, paint and WEEE.
-The research will also extend to include some post manufacturing waste streams (e.g. packaging, food, textiles, C&D, ELV’s).
+This project produced a high-level overarching protocol and 4 material specific protocols for reuse that will feed into an overarching framework for waste reuse in Ireland.
+The research clarifies the current challenges for material reuse such as waste classification, regulatory and reporting issues and sought to address them through the development of best practice protocols and document templates.
+The protocols are of use to anyone who wishes to participate in active reuse. determine if an item is deemed suitable for reuse or alternatively if it needs to considered as a waste and managed appropriately.
+The research focussed primarily on wastes in the post-consumer goods category that are currently managed by reuse organisations in Ireland, including furniture, textiles and bikes.
+The research was also extended to include some post-manufacturing waste streams (e.g. packaging, food, textiles, C&D, ELV’s).
 The final guide is available here: EPA report 1

-This project is expected to identify key social, economic and environmental benefits of waste reuse in a national context leading to improved environmental performance within the reuse sector.
-Sustainability indicators will be identified, validated and tested which have immediate potential for application in SMEs and the waste sector.
-A sustainability framework was created to allow for data collection across the sector which supports the development of a national template for sustainability reporting building capacity and demonstrating innovation in a European context.
-This project is funded under the STRIVE Green Enterprise Programme.
+This project identified key social, economic and environmental benefits of waste reuse in a national context leading to improved impact assessment and environmental performance within the reuse sector.
+Sustainability indicators were identified, validated and tested which have the potential for application in SMEs and the waste sector.
+A sustainability framework was created to allow for data collection across the sector which supports the development of a national template for sustainability reporting and builds capacity demonstrating reuse innovation.
+This project was funded under the STRIVE Green Enterprise Programme.
 The final report is available here: Sustainability Report

-This project will measure the impact that applied skills training has upon attitudes and behaviours in various sectors and will provide a methodology for such impact analysis that can be replicated by other organisations.
-The project involves the development, piloting, assessment and redevelopment of a 5 days applied training course in resource efficiency and reuse and measurement of the impact of this training in terms of participant attitudinal and behavioural change.
-This project is funded under the STRIVE Green Enterprise Programme.
+This project measured the impact that applied skills training has upon attitudes and behaviours in various sectors and provided a methodology for such impact analysis that can be replicated by other organisations.
+The project involved the development, piloting, assessment and redevelopment of a 5 day applied training course in resource efficiency and reuse and measured the impact of the training in terms of participant attitudes and behavioural change.
+This project was funded under the STRIVE Green Enterprise Programme.

 Implementation of an Urban Community Composting Programme